guacsec/guac/CONTRIBUTING.md

 This project follows
 [Google's Open Source Community Guidelines](https://opensource.google/conduct/).

+### Community Etiquette

+The project maintainers team actively try to make the project successful, but unfortunately have a limited set of time to address issues.

+To help make the project easier to manage, contributors can help:
+- Create issues for proposed changes focused around addressing classes of problems/enhancements instead of specific instances of them.
+- Do not create many different minor PRs for movement of files, this makes figuring out the pedigree of the code more difficult (e.g. using git blome).
+- Be understanding that maintainers may have a different point of view and that they are the ones maintaining the code, and that maintainers may consider your viewpoint but may not always agree.
+- Be understanding that there may be some lead time in getting responses to certain issues, especially if they are not blocking or in the critical path of project milestones.

 ## Getting Started

 The project is managed via Github.
 For contributors that would like to find a